Best Overall: Creativebug

 For example, beginners can learn how to make a Hogwarts house scarf, and more advanced crocheters can learn a contemporary take on heritage crochet lace.
-There are 39 crochet class options to browse, and each is sold on an individual basis.
-Prices are based on course content and range from $20 to $60 on average.
-If you have a business Udemy is testing a subscription option, but that is not currently available for individuals.
+There are 47 crochet class options to browse, and each is sold on an individual basis.
+Prices are based on course content and start at about $19.99.
+If you have a business, Udemy is testing a subscription option, but that is not currently available for individuals.

 If you don’t like the course, Udemy offers a money-back guarantee.
 Each class includes video previews, student feedback, an instructor bio, and mobile phone access.
 Also, every participant who completes a course will receive a certificate of completion.

 Annie’s Craft Store is a craft store first and a learning platform second.
 That said, this website has done a terrific job of sharing quality crochet classes taught by some renowned instructors.
 For example, you and your kids can learn to crochet with Jonah, a famous child prodigy crochet artist who has been featured around the world.